-Ms. Heideman's career began with her Carnegie Hall debut, singing Handel’s Messiah.
-Since this time, she has performed with major orchestras throughout the world such as the Baltimore Symphony, Pittsburgh Symphony, St. Louis Symphony, Atlanta Symphony, Minnesota Orchestra, St. Paul Chamber Orchestra, Philadelphia Pops, Daejeon Philharmonic Orchestra, Beijing New Music Ensemble, Chicago Symphony Orchestra, Aspen Music Festival, Virginia Symphony Orchestra, Jacksonville Symphony, National Philharmonic, Buffalo Philharmonic, Milwaukee Symphony, Cincinnati Symphony, Seattle Symphony, Boston Baroque, Amsterdam Symphony Orchestra, Orquestra del Gran Teatre del Liceu, and the Rotterdam Philharmonic Orchestra.
+Ms. Heideman's career began with the Minnesota Orchestra, where she sang in more than 20 concerts.
+She moved to NYC from MN, and the very next day received word she was scheduled to make her Carnegie Hall debut, singing Handel’s Messiah.
+Since this time, she has performed with major orchestras throughout the world such as the US Naval Academy, Baltimore Symphony, Pittsburgh Symphony, St. Louis Symphony, Atlanta Symphony, Minnesota Orchestra, St. Paul Chamber Orchestra, Philadelphia Pops, Daejeon Philharmonic Orchestra, Beijing New Music Ensemble, Chicago Symphony Orchestra, Aspen Music Festival, Virginia Symphony Orchestra, Jacksonville Symphony, National Philharmonic, Buffalo Philharmonic, Milwaukee Symphony, Cincinnati Symphony, Seattle Symphony, Boston Baroque, Amsterdam Symphony Orchestra, Orquestra Simfònica del Gran Teatre del Liceu, the U.S. Naval Academy, and Rotterdam Philharmonic Orchestra.

-In addition to performing the staples of traditional concert repertoire, such as Beethoven's Symphony #9, Mahler's Symphony #2 or #4, Mozart's c- minor Mass, Handel's Messiah and Orff's Carmina Burana, Esther Heideman has featured prominently in the premieres of some of today's most respected contemporary composer.
-These have included the role of Jenny Lind in Libby Larsen’s opera Barnum’s Bird (Plymouth Music Series, Philip Brunelle), Sister Angelica in The Three Hermits by Stephen Paulus, and The Revelation of St. John by Daniel Schnyder (with the Orquestra del Gran Teatre del Liceu under Sebastian Weigel and Milwaukee Symphony under Andreas Delfs), as well as Deus Passus by Wolfgang Rihm (Rotterdam Philharmonic, Markus Stenz).
-Ms. Heideman lived in Beijing, China for a year, performing many concerts with the Beijing New Music Ensemble including a performance at the NCPA (Egg Theater).
-Since moving back to the US, Esther has also returned to the Aspen Music Festival every summer to perform music with the Aspen Contemporary Ensemble.
+In addition to performing the staples of traditional concert repertoire, such as Beethoven's Symphony #9, Mahler's Symphony #4, Mozart's c- minor Mass, Handel's Messiah and Orff's Carmina Burana, Esther Heideman has featured prominently in the premieres of some of today's most respected contemporary composers.
+These have included the role of Jenny Lind in Libby Larsen’s opera Barnum’s Bird, Sister Angelica in The Three Hermits by Stephen Paulus, Madame V in Casanova by Daniel Schnyder, The Revelation of St. John by Daniel Schnyder and Deus Passus by Wolfgang Rihm.
+Ms. Heideman also performs regularly with the Aspen Contemporary Ensemble, and has sung works by Szymanowski, Schoenberg, Essa-Pekka Salonen, Perrera, Druckman, Delage, and Albert, to name a few.

-Upcoming performances include return engagements with Carnegie Hall, Aspen Music Festival, and The Masterwork Chorus.
-Esther is also currently recording music to be released in 2016 on iTunes.
-When not performing, she enjoys teaching lessons and masterclasses and sharing her knowledge and experience with young performers.
+Upcoming performances include Lucas Foss’ Time Cycle with the Aspen Music Festival, Songs of the Season/Christmas with Choral Arts Society (at Kennedy Center), and Beethoven’s Symphony #9 with the National Philharmonic.
+Esther is also featured on a live recording of Evan’s Ireland’s Poet Patriots from the National Cathedral in Washington, D.C. to be released in October 2018.
+When not performing, she enjoys teaching lessons and master classes and sharing her knowledge and experience with young performers.